dwyerb/arcgis_cdk/README.md

 * `kp_name` - key pair name
 * `public_hosted_zone_id` - zone id for your Route53 public hosted zone

+Note: The stack_name and the hosted zone will combine to become the url you use to access the site.
+For example, if you stack name is 'colorado' and the hosted zone is 'abc.com', the site will be 'https://colorado.abc.com/portal/home'
+Note: The certificate should be for the final site name, ie 'colorado.abc.com'

 Once the arcgis_cdk_config.json has been updated, run the following commands to deploy your code.

 ```